 Finally, they hit on a solution: The AEGIS PRO ring.
 The PRO ring surrounds the shaft with millions of conductive microfibers, providing low-resistance paths from shaft to ground.
 Shaft voltage dissipates harmlessly through the ring before it can build up high enough to arc through the bearing.
 (They also installed an insulated bearing opposite the AEGIS ring to interrupt any circulating currents that might occur.)

-After an AEGIS ring was installed on the first motor, the crane team waited to see what would happen.
+After installing an AEGIS ring on the first motor, the crane team waited to see what would happen.
 One month passed.
 Then two.
 When three months had passed - longer than any motors had survived in years - they knew they'd got done it.
 And from then, they began installing PRO rings on the remaining 19 motors.

 Reed Electric's field service manager summarized: "We used to pull the motors out every one or two months.
-To date, we have installed the AEGIS ring on six motors, and we haven't had a single problem with any of them since.
+To date, we have installed the AEGIS ring on six motors and haven't had a single problem with any of them since.
 We're going to keep using the PRO ring because it's working.
 It's really doing the trick."

 This case study is based on a previously published article.